os-js/OS.js-development/README.md

 * [x] Inline fragment support
 * [x] Element movement in the property window
 * [ ] DnD from main window to property window tree
-* [ ] Add tooltips/overlays (helpers) on elements that does not render (like when you don't set your flexboxes right)
 * [ ] Add all elements and correct properties